rangsimanketkaew/Auto-NWChem/README.md

 ```
 The total number of cpu cores used for this calculation will be M x N. <br />
 If you run NWChem using command like *"mpirun -np N nwchem INPUT-FILE.nw"*, this means the memory required for this calculation = (1 GB)x(N processors).
 More details of memory arrangement can be found on [this website](http://www.nwchem-sw.org/index.php/Release66:Top-level#MEMORY)
+### Distributed memory cluster
+Visit [this repository](https://github.com/rangsimanketkaew/PBS-submission) for using job scheduler, such as PBS Pro, PBS, and SGE to submit NWChem job on connected cluster.

 ## Error & Fixing